 Kris Adolf, Senior External Degree Program Services Coordinator

-Student Services, registration, course scheduling, and grade assistance for Extended Studies degree programs in the College of Education and Behavioral Sciences
+Student Services, registration, and course scheduling for Extended Studies degree programs in the College of Education and Behavioral Sciences

 Ann O'Connor, External Degree Program Services Coordinator

-Student Services, registration, course scheduling, and grade assistance for Extended Studies degree programs in the Center for Urban Education; Center for International Education; and Colleges of Humanities & Social Sciences, Natural & Health Sciences, and Performing & Visual Arts
+Student Services, registration, and course scheduling for Extended Studies degree programs in the Center for Urban Education; Center for International Education; and Colleges of Humanities & Social Sciences, Natural & Health Sciences, and Performing & Visual Arts

 Stacy Stolen, Director of Professional Development